Mel Johnson's Buck Still Stands Guard at Pope and Young Club Museum

-If your summer vacation plans take the family to the American Midwest, pull a few minutes off Interstate 90 and visit the Pope and Young Club’s St. Charles Museum of Bowhunting, a place where the Beanfield Buck still stands guard
+If your vacation plans take you to the American Midwest, be sure to visit the St. Charles Museum of Bowhunting, a place where the Beanfield Buck still stands guard

 As vacation season unfolds across the country, many whitetail hunters are traveling with their families as summertime heat takes hold.

 The same heat that will keep at bay – for another few weeks, at least – the dream of chilly November mornings, the peak of the whitetail rut, and a heart stopping glimpse of antlers from high up in a treestand.

 In time, fall will come yet again for impatient deer hunters.
 But until then, if vacation plans happen to take you through the Midwestern U.S. somewhere near the metropolitan triangle of Minneapolis-Chicago-Des Moines, consider making a slight detour to the southeastern Minnesota hamlet of Chatfield.